 A: Australia Awards Scholarships (AAS) are the long-term Australia Awards administered by the Department of Foreign Affairs and Trade.
 AAS is a key component of Australia's bilateral aid program for Cambodia and have been awarded each year to meet Cambodia's priority human resource and development needs and improve links between Australia and Cambodia.

-A: Australia Awards Scholarships are open to applicants from the Royal Government of Cambodia, public sector agencies, non-government organisations, civil society organisations and the private sector.
+A: Australia Awards Scholarships are open to applicants from all sectors in Cambodia, including the Royal Government of Cambodia, public sector agencies, non-government organisations, civil society organisations and the private sector.

-Applications are strongly encouraged from women*, people with disability* and those working in the area of disability, and people working for the majority of time in the provinces*.
+Applications are strongly encouraged from women (*), people with disability (*) and people living (*) and working in the provinces.

 A: Scholarships will be available for full-time study for an Australian postgraduate qualification for the minimum period required to complete the award through the relevant Australian university selected from participating universities (normally between 1 - 2 years for Masters and 3 - 4 years for PhDs).

 A: No. This is not allowed under this scholarship.

 A: Coffey International Development (Coffey) (a Tetra Tech company) is the Managing Contractor in Cambodia.
 Coffey is a public Australian company that manages international aid programs for donors.
 Department of Foreign Affairs and Trade (DFAT) contracted Coffey (http://coffey.com) to administer the Australia Awards Scholarship Program in Cambodia on its behalf.

 A: You must complete the application form, answering all relevant questions, attach all of the required supporting documents and then submit by the deadline of 15th April 2018.